 One way that you might be able to navigate the intricate IPO waters is to consider investing with a fund or manager who has the resources to obtain the necessary research needed to do a thorough analysis.

 This is not to say that it's impossible for individual investors to do the same.
 However, large investors like Fidelity have the research capabilities and resources needed to invest in the pre-IPO stage, which most individual investors are not able to do.
+Fidelity investors can sign up to participate in an upcoming IPO (login required).

 - Research the basics of IPOs.